richarvey/TheWellArchitectedGuideTo/content/en/docs/s3/Chapter1-OperationalExcellence/tags.md

 |Cluster: if the resource is used in a particular cluster tag it| | Customer: Add this if you charge your customer for usage| |
 |Version: stick to semver or git release if possible| | | |

+## Using Terraform
-Lets take a look at how this would look in terraform, the code can be found in the folder 4.0/001.
+Lets take a look at how this would look in terraform, the code can be found in the folder chapter1/001.
 It consists of five files:

 #### main.tf
 As the tiles suggest this is where we define the main stuff, as in what want to do.
 In this example, its create an S3 bucket and set versioning and tags on that bucket.
 #### providers.tf